SoundaryaMiranam/Stock-Price-Prediction/README.md

 # Purpose:
 The purpose of this project is to predict closing prices of stocks using twitter tweet's from various users and historical data from yahoo finance, using Deep Learning model, Long-Short Term Memory (LSTM) neural network.

-If you are further interested in the project checkout this link [here](https://www.ijariit.com/manuscript/stock-market-prediction-using-rnn-and-sentiment-analysis/).
+If you are further interested in the other projects checkout this link [here](https://www.ijariit.com/).

 # Dependencies: